 A short summary of the issue the documentary is addressing

 Refugees are among the most disadvantaged on the planet.
-They are a growing diaspora with 68.5 million people worldwide forced to leave their homes as a result of conflict and human rights violations.
+They are a growing diaspora with over 80 million people worldwide forced to leave their homes as a result of conflict and human rights violations.
 Critical to combatting the rise of racism is humanising refugees by knowing more about their experience.
 This film raises awareness of the difficulties of awaiting re-settlement for refugees by seeking to answer the question: ‘why can’t refugees stay in the country to which they first flee?’
 It highlights the importance of raising the refugee intake within Australia, considering that only 1% of refugees are ever re-settled and that we offer only 13,750 annual resettlement places.
 The film: advances refugee and human rights; contributes to social cohesion; promotes the empowerment of women; enhances awareness of the need to improve the educational, employment and health prospects of refugees in transit countries like Malaysia and gives youth a voice in articulating these issues.